 The Debt Service Coverage Ratio measures a property’s ability to cover debt with its income.
 It’s a financial health check focused on cash flow, central to the DSCR loan.
 A higher ratio reassures lenders.
 Learn more at Investopedia’s DSCR page.

 A DSCR loan is a mortgage for income-producing properties, like 1-4 unit rentals or multifamily buildings.
-The DSCR loan meaning hinges on its focus on the property’s Debt Service Coverage Ratio, not personal income.
+The loan’s hallmark is its focus on the property’s Debt Service Coverage Ratio, not personal income.
+Most lender requirements for DSCR loans center on whether the property’s cash flow can comfortably cover projected debt payments.

-Lenders assess if the property’s rental income covers mortgage payments (principal, interest, taxes, insurance – PITI).
+Lenders assess if the property’s rental income covers mortgage payments (principal, interest, taxes, and insurance (PITI)).
 If income exceeds debt, you may qualify, even with complex finances, making it ideal for investors.
-To learn more, check out our guide on how to get a DSCR loan.

-Mastering the DSCR loan meaning requires understanding its calculation.
+Understanding DSCR loans starts with the calculation.
 Lenders use a formula to determine the property’s DSCR:

 DSCR = Net Operating Income (NOI) / Total Debt Service (TDS)